History

 • What won women the right to vote?

-• Growth of the British Empire
+• How did the British Empire impact the world?

 Y8 Knowledge organiser